fancyassboy/RM-M/README.md

 # RM-M
-Simple homepage with a bit of design, databases, login, registration form and reCaptcha
+Simple homepage with a bit of design, databases, login, registration form and reCaptcha.